-It may have been the remark by T.L.
-Chang, vice president of the Taiwan-based memory chip manufacturer Mosel-Vitelic that sparked the investigation by the U.S. Department of Justice Antitrust Division.
+It may have been the remark by T. L. Chang, vice president of the Taiwan-based memory chip manufacturer Mosel-Vitelic that sparked the investigation by the U.S. Department of Justice Antitrust Division.
 Mr. Chang was quoted in Taiwan's Commercial Times in May 2002 as admitting to price-fixing meetings held in Asia among the major producers of DRAM, or dynamic random access memory.
-DRAM is the most common semi-conductor main memory format for storage and retrieval of information that is used in personal computers, mobile phones, digital cameras, MP3 music players, and other electronics products.
-At those meetings, as well as through emails and telephone conferences, the main manufacturers of DRAM decided not only what prices to charge and how much to make available, but also exchanged information on DRAM sales for the purpose of monitoring and enforcing adherence to the agreed prices.
+DRAM is the most common semiconductor main memory format for storage and retrieval of information that is used in personal computers, mobile phones, digital cameras, MP3 music players, and other electronics products.
+At those meetings, as well as through emails and telephone conferences, the main manufacturers of DRAM not only decided what prices to charge and how much to make available but also exchanged information on DRAM sales for the purpose of monitoring and enforcing adherence to the agreed prices.
 The collusion lasted for three years-from 1999 to 2002.
-In December 2001, DRAM prices were less than \$1.00.
+In December 2001, DRAM prices were less than \$1.
 By May of 2002, price had risen to the \$4 to \$5 range.

 The companies that were directly injured by the higher chip prices included Dell, Compaq, Hewlett-Packard, Apple, IBM, and Gateway.
 In the end, though, the purchasers of their products paid in the form of higher prices or less memory.
 In December 2003, a Micron Technology sales manager pled guilty to obstruction of justice and served six months of home detention.
 The first chipmaker to plead guilty a year later was Germany-based Infineon Technologies, which was fined \$160 million.
-As of September 2007, five companies, Samsung being the largest, had been charged fines of more than \$732 million, and over 3,000 days of jail time had been meted out to eighteen corporate executives.
+In the end, four companies, Samsung being the largest, had been charged fines of more than \$700 million, and a total of 3,185 days of jail time had been meted out to 16 corporate executives.